akowiz/micro.navbar.plugin/README.md

 Notes
 -----
 Current implementation should be easy to adapt to any language using fix indentation (like the python language).
-For other languages, we would need to rely on another mecanism (micro has built-in syntax analysis, not sure how we can access it from the plugin).
+For other languages, we would need to rely on another mecanism.

 BUGS
 ----